jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

   line-height: 1.45;
 ">
   <strong>* Note:</strong> Unlike the historical cost figures, which are expressed
-  in inflation-adjusted dollars, the following figures use current dollars.
+  in inflation-adjusted 2024 dollars, the figures in this section use current dollars.
   Future inflation is unknown, so the costs of planned stadiums cannot yet be converted into comparable real-dollar values.
 </div>

+ Los Angeles's SoFi Stadium is an outlier in terms of its high costs, hosting two teams, and as a privately funded venue.
+The remaining venues show a continuation of the escalating cost trend, with expenditures reaching $3 billion.
+The average public contribution for NFL stadiums opening after 2026 exceeds $1 billion, ranging from $850 million to $1.8 billion.
+Cost information for a new Denver Broncos stadium has not been announced.

 Newer venues include more amenities and opulent private spaces.
 All the stadiums are domed, except for the Buffalo Bills' new Highmark Stadium; however, its stacked design includes a specially-designed snow-melting canopy and heated concourses, so that [64% of seats are covered](https://news.pollstar.com/2026/07/23/the-2-1-billion-bills-gambit-why-buffalo-said-no-to-a-roof/).

 <div style="display: flex; gap: 16px; align-items: flex-start; justify-content: center; margin: 1.5em 0;">